My journey began simply.

 Given East Berlin’s spartan appearance, it was clear the Soviet Union didn’t want Germans under their control living too comfortably, even four decades after the final battle.
 Walking through the town, I noticed building after pock-marked building, still defaced from bullets of World War II.
 After a particularly long and grisly war, the Soviets wanted revenge.
 So they packed up what remained of entire German manufacturing plants and shipped them east on railroad cars.
 Heading toward Invalidenstrasse, I came across a food vendor with goods on a wheeled pushcart.
 It wasn’t fancy and the line to buy his fare was long.
 He sold cooked sausages and an uncarbonated Kool-Aid type drink from paper cups.
 The sausages were bland and the drink was flat, but I was hungry and ate it rapidly.
 While eating, I could only think: What someone with a Coke or Pepsi franchise could do here.

-Invaliden Cemetery is small as cemeteries go, so after a while it seemed strange to take so long in locating von Richthofen’s gravestone.
+Eventually, I found Invaliden Cemetery.
+It was small as cemeteries go, so after a while, it seemed strange for it to take so long to locate von Richthofen’s gravestone.
 I found plenty of other noteworthy Germans, but no Red Baron.
-It’s hard to describe my sinking feeling, but darkness fell with it.
+Darkness fell with my sinking feeling.
 I’d traveled so far.
 With night in the air, I simply had to report back to “Checkpoint Charlie.”
 I was so close.
 Or so I thought.

 After a long wait, we went our separate ways, he into East Germany and I into West Germany.
 It was quite a day.
 But where was the Red Baron?
 Exhausted back at my hotel, I examined my options and considered another border crossing, but relented.
 In retrospect, my decision to stop was smart, because I wasn’t even close.
 Months after returning home, my bafflement continued: Where was Richthofen, the once world-famous Ace of Aces?
 By now, I was certain he didn’t reside at Invaliden Cemetery.
 So I reviewed my sources.
 Book upon book confirmed my original premise: Richthofen had indeed been buried in Berlin’s Invaliden Cemetery.
 But as I would later find out, not anymore.